 Finally, in column (iii) we present results from our model with two latent consumer segments.
-We find that segment 1 is relatively larger than segment 2 (segment 1 accounts for 63% of the sample)10 and that the two segments vary in their parameter estimates.
+We find that segment 1 is relatively larger than segment 2 (segment 1 accounts for 63% of the sample)11 and that the two segments vary in their parameter estimates.
 More precisely, consumers in segment 1 are directionally less sensitive to regular prices than consumers in segment 2 (though the difference is not statistically significant), but more sensitive to a pair of sandals being promoted.
-While having searched for sandals in the previous week has no significant effect on either segment of consumers, having visited the app's sale page (for products of any category) has significant effects on both segments of consumers with the coefficient being larger for consumers belonging to segment 1.
-Further, consumers in segment 1 have lower discovery and search costs than consumers in segment 2.
+While having searched for sandals in the previous week has no significant effect on either segment of consumers, having visited the app's sale page (for products of any category) has significant effects on both segments of consumers in segment 1 have lower discovery and search costs than consumers in segment 2.
 Taken together, we interpret these results as indicating that consumers in segment 1 are individuals who seek promotions in general as well as for sandals in particular and respond more strongly when they find one than consumers in segment 2.

-The Computation obtained since the probability of segment 1 is given by $\pi_1 = \exp(\rho)/(1 + \exp(\rho)) = \exp(0.55)/(1 + \exp(0.55)) = 0.63$.
+11Computation obtained since the probability of segment 1 is given by $\pi_1 = \exp(\rho)/(1 + \exp(\rho)) = \exp(0.55)/(1 + \exp(0.55)) = 0.63.$